Stability, Tunneling and Flux Changing de Sitter Transitions in the Large Volume String Scenario: BT processes and decay rates in LVS

 This formula implies in particular that up trasitions are suppressed compared to down transitions, for taking $\Lambda_{i}^{(1)}>\Lambda_{o}>\Lambda_{i}^{(2)}$ we have $P_{1}/P_{2}\sim e^{-{\cal V}}$.
 Similarly the decays from dS to dS (with a lower CC ) is suppressed compared to decays from dS to AdS since in that case $ $ (with $\Lambda_{i}^{(1)}>0$ and $ $$\Lambda_{i}^{(2)}=-|\Lambda_{i}^{(2)}|$ so that the exponent is again negative and $P_{1}/P_{2}\sim e^{-{\cal V}}$.

 Let us now estimate the decay to decompactification by tunneling through the barrier in the uplifted potential.
 Note that this does not involve any change in flux - it is simply a transition in the same point in the flux landscape and is thus described by the CDL analysis.
 In this case also the effective $B\sim{\cal V}^{3}$ and gives a similarly suppressed rate as the BT process for a flux changing decay.
-This fits with the general statements of \cite{Westphal}.\\ However in this case CDL tunneling for decompactification is suppressed compared to decay via BT.
-One can see this as follows.\\ In CDL analysis the tension of the bubble wall is given as \be T^{CDL}_{wall}=\int_{\mathcal {V}}^\infty d{\mathcal V}\sqrt{2V}\sim \frac{1}{\sqrt{\mathcal V}}> T^{\rm 5~brane}_{wall}\ . \ee
+This fits with the general statements of \cite{Westphal}.\\ However in this case CDL tunneling for decompactification is dominant compared to decay via BT.
+One can see this as follows.\\ In CDL analysis the tension of the bubble wall is given as \be T^{CDL}_{wall}=\int_{\mathcal {V}}^\infty du\sqrt{2V}\sim \frac{1}{\sqrt{\mathcal V^{3}}}< T^{\rm 5~brane}_{wall}\ . \ee In the above we used $\mathcal {V}=e^{6u}$.
+Thus the ratio of decay probabilities to decompactification and is given by \be \frac{P(CDL)}{P(dS)}\sim e^{+\mathcal O(1){\mathcal V}^3}\ . \ee Thus the decay to another de Sitter via BT is much suppressed compared to decay via CDL tunneling to decompactification.
+This agrees with previous work \cite{Larfors}.